Judge extends temporary measures protecting Guatemalan children from deportation

 Immigration and children’s advocates, who had been alerted of possible efforts to remove Guatemalan minors, immediately sued the Trump administration to prevent the children’s removal.
 The advocates argued that many of these children were fleeing abuse or violence in their home countries and that the government was bypassing longstanding legal procedures meant to protect young migrants from being returned to potentially abusive or violent places.

 A federal judge in Washington granted advocates a 14-day temporary restraining order largely preventing the Trump administration from removing migrant children in its care except in limited circumstances where an immigration judge had already ordered their removal after reviewing their cases.
-Kelly's Saturday order extends that protection until Sept.
-16.
+Kelly's Saturday order extends that protection three more days.

 The government has argued that it has the right to return children in their care and it was acting at the behest of the Guatemalan government.